Taxes for New Interns

 Your new internship likely represents your first real job.
 We can debate whether either “real” or “job” are the best descriptions for internship, but at least you are getting paid.
 But getting paid also brings along taxes and since it’s your first job, most of you have no clue what “taxes” actually means for you.

 If you don’t know how to estimate your taxes now, you have no idea how much you can spend during residency.
 Taxes are part of putting together your budget.
 But, wait, how did you decide on housing already if you don’t know your budget!?
 Ok, bygones.
-We are not hear to lecture, we are here educate!
+We are not here to scold, we are here educate!

 How to use